Alternative Dispute Resolution Lawyers

 ADR is more casual than a trial and offers flexibility, lower cost, less time and more privacy to both parties.
 The attorneys at Snow Jensen & Reece, P.C., have extensive experience with ADR and in the areas of law where ADR is frequently used such as construction and real estate law.

-Let Our Skilled Team Guide You In ADR
+Let Our Skilled Legal Team Guide You In ADR